Mrquinze/Goorgle/README.md

 type and hit Enter to search (or jump straight to a URL) in your default browser.

+OPTION 1 - Download release .dmg file and move to /Applications.
+Then go to System Settings/Privacy and Security and scroll down to "Open Anyway".

 ## 1. Create the Xcode Project

 1. 1Open Xcode → **New Project** → macOS → **App**